allyourbankarebelongtous/pleb-vpn/README.md

 ![Pleb-VPNMenu](pictures/pleb-vpnmenu.png)

 Here there are five options available, although you will initially only see four.
-These options are:
+These options are:\n
-STATUS - Get the current status of installed services SERVICES - Install and configure VPNs and hybrid mode PAYMENTS - Manage, add, or remove recurring payments WIREGUARD-CONNECT - Get WireGuard config files for clients (only available when WireGuard installed)
+STATUS - Get the current status of installed services\n SERVICES - Install and configure VPNs and hybrid mode PAYMENTS - Manage, add, or remove recurring payments WIREGUARD-CONNECT - Get WireGuard config files for clients (only available when WireGuard installed)